vladdascalu-metrodigital/grc/README.md

 # Metro Risk Check - Global React Components

-This repo uses tags which are tracked by dependent projects.

- - Tag `limitrequest` is tracked by https://git.metrosystems.net/mrc/credit-limit
+This repo is used to share react components and styles between multiple MRC services.